Alexander Cunningham: Archaeology

 After his department was abolished in 1865, Cunningham returned to England and wrote the first part of his Ancient Geography of India (1871), covering the Buddhist period; but failed to complete the second part, covering the Muslim period.
 During this period in London he worked as director of the Delhi and London Bank.
 In 1870, Lord Mayo re-established the Archaeological Survey of India, with Cunningham as its director-general from 1 January 1871.
 Cunningham returned to India and made field explorations each winter, conducting excavations and surveys from Taxila to Gaur.
 He produced twenty-four reports, thirteen as author and the rest under his supervision by others such as J. D. Beglar.
 Other major works included the first volume of Corpus Inscriptionum Indicarum (1877) which included copies of the edicts of Ashoka, The Stupa of Bharhut (1879) and the Book of Indian Eras (1883) which allowed the dating of Indian antiquities.
 He retired from the Archaeological Survey on 30 September 1885 and returned to London to continue his research and writing.

+Archaeological methodology

+Cunningham relied heavily on historical and textual sources, especially the travelogues of the Chinese pilgrims Xuanzang and Faxian, to locate sites.
+He depended on these accounts for directions and to match written descriptions with surrounding geography.
+As well as locating ancient sites, Cunningham attempted to match what was written in the travelogues with the ancient ruins he encountered, allowing him to identify them.

+Cunningham's stops at each site were hurried, as he could visit up to thirty sites in each season.
+On arrival, he and his team of labourers would clear the jungle, and search for coins, inscriptions, and sculptures.
+His excavations consisted of haphazard probing, or inserting a pole vertically, and digging for objects of value.

+Cunningham's surveys consisted of the documentation of locations, measurements, and inscriptions.
+He placed emphasis on meticulously recording and mapping the ancient sites, as opposed to simply collecting artefacts.
+He produced extensive reports through the Archaeological Survey of India that organised information about monuments, stupas, temples and ruins in a structured and methodical manner.

-Father of Indian Archaeology
+Father of Indian archaeology

 Cunningham provided the Archaeological Survey of India with much-needed organization and expertise after he left the Army in 1861.
 In his capacity as the first Director General, he carried out excavations in significant ancient towns, issued thirty volumes of archaeological papers, and assessed over 725 sites.
 He is regarded as the founder of archaeology in India because: